River Arun: History

 When Ptolemy wrote his Geography around 150 AD, the Arun was called the Trisantonis, with later accounts using the same name.
 Trisantonis is thought to be a Brythonic word for 'the trespasser', indicating the river's tendency to flood land near to the river.
 Trisanto translates directly as 'one who goes across'.
 There is also a theory that the Arun may have been known as the Trisantonis in its lower reaches close to the sea, but known as the Arnus (from the Brythonic 'Arno' meaning run, go, or flow) in its upper reaches.
 It is possible that the town of Arundel may mean Arno-dell, or dell of the flowing river.
 By the Middle Ages the river was known as the river of Arundel, the Arundel river, or the high stream of Arundel.
 An alternative name, the Tarrant (derived from Trisantona), is, however, attested in 725 and 1270, and is reflected in the road name Tarrant Street, one of the main roads running through the town roughly parallel to the river.
 The first use of the modern name was recorded in 1577, but the alternative names of Arundel river or great river continued to be used for many years.

-A further possible translation derived from the Domesday spelling of Harundel comes from the Anglo Saxon hærn dæl meaning tidal valley, this would mean that the name of the river Arun probably also derives from Tidal.
-Other local rivers such as the Rother deriving from the Anglo Saxon róðer which means Rower (as in a long river) are also descriptive of the river and its surrounds.
+A further possible etymology derived from the Domesday spelling Harundel for Arundel comes from the Anglo Saxon hærn dell meaning "tidal valley", which this would mean that the name of the river probably also derives from "tidal".
+Other local rivers such as the Rother deriving from the Anglo Saxon róðer, which means "rower" (as in a long river), are also descriptive of the river and its surrounds.

 The mouth of the river has not always been at Littlehampton.
 Until the later fifteenth century it joined the River Adur at Lancing some ten miles to the east before entering the sea.
 This estuary became blocked with shingle by the eastward drift of the tides, pushing the Adur towards Shoreham-by-Sea, while the Arun broke out at Worthing, Goring and Ferring at various times, until it formed its present estuary at Littlehampton between 1500 and 1530.